na-na-hi/renget/archive/sfbf5.md

 \>the latest one has her giving you slow sensual licks at your face
 \>the other two are just as bad with the Tzitzi yaku kept hitting herself with the tiny bowguns she keeps showing off
 \>Paolumu would lecture you in monster speak before tripping on her crutches and having her ass pointed at you a few seconds too long
-\>you just want to go home and eat at grammeowster's
+\>you just want to go home and eat at grammeowster's%%

 =============================================

-\>"You realize you're well within my clutches in that position, don't you, hunter?"
+%darkgreen%\>"You realize you're well within my clutches in that position, don't you, hunter?"
 \>"I could easily kill you if I wanted - even freeze you to my powerful body to ensure you never leave - but I'm choosing not to because I like you."
 \>"Just keep in mind that you belong to me, and only me."
 \>"No, no, don't look at your Palico, or those Wulgs watching us.
-Keep your eyes only on me..."
+Keep your eyes only on me..."%%

-\>"Yes...
+%darkgreen%\>"Yes...
 That's right."
 \>"Please your mistress.
 Give me a full clutch of eggs-"
 \>*CLICK*
 \>Legiana immediately looks up on who tf interrupted her night time fantasy and sees her sister at the door